-However, the biggest drain on battery is location services and GPS.
-So using Google Maps, letting Facebook messenger use GPS to find your location, and other things of that nature.
+However, the biggest drain on the battery is location services and GPS.
+So using Google Maps, letting Facebook Messenger use GPS to find your location and other things of that nature.
 GPS has always been something I turn off and see dramatic improvements.
-Yes, Maps won’t be as accurate, but toggle it on as needed to fix that problem.
+Your Maps may act funny and struggle to find your location though.
+If so, turn it back on as needed.

 Head into Settings > Privacy & safety > Location > and select Location Method, then choose “Battery Saver” or the middle WiFi and Mobile networks.
 This kills GPS which really hurts batter throughout the day.
 Even if you’re not using it.

 Pretty wallpapers are pretty.
 That said, using a black or dark wallpaper will, in fact, improve battery life.
 Samsung’s AMOLED display technology works differently than most screens.
 Pixels don’t need to turn on individually — or as high — to display a black image.

 After you’ve downloaded a nice wallpaper long-press a blank area of the screen and go into Wallpapers to apply it.
 Again, it’s the little things combined that all work out in the end.

 Use or Turn off Galaxy S8 Software Features

 Samsung phones have software features that can hurt battery life, and others that improve things.
 As a result, you’ll want to disable features you never use.